5 Software Overview

 Adding Variable Position

-You will be brought back to the Move Robot view under the Space option in the lower right.
+You will be brought back to the Move Robot view under the Space option in the upper right.
 Click the + button to add a new variable position.

 Add Single Position